ericandrewlewis/https-http2-and-wordpress/README.md

 during provisioning, although the default sites are configured for http.
 The `siteurl` and `home` options need to be modified to specify the https protocol.

-Browsers will throw warnings because the self-signed certificate isn't recognized by a certificate authority, but this can't be fixed.
+Browsers will issue warnings like "this site might be trying to steal your data" and a red cross through the HTTPS locl icon.
+This is because a certificate needs to be recognized by a certificate authority to validate that you are indeed receiving data from the organization you think you are, and not a MITM.
+This can't be fixed, unless you were to buy a domain name and pass your self-signed certificate to a certificate authority.
+Ignore the warnings.

 [Fork of VVV with nghttpx as an HTTP/2 proxy](https://github.com/ericandrewlewis/VVV/tree/http2).